brchn6/Evolutionary_Learning_Under_Stress_Using_GFP_Feedback/README.md

 ### Why the current model produces this
 This app uses a strict Moran process (exactly 1 birth + 1 death per step; population fixed).
 Fitness is inversely related to generation time, and heat increases switching toward high-GFP states.
 Under these assumptions:
-- At constant 39 °C, stress both increases switching into high GFP and can select for high GFP phenotypes, so the population tends to maintain high GFP.
+- At constant 39 °C, stress increases switching since we defined a stress-induced high switching rate.
+If we drop that to zero - all wells get to a very low gfp level.
-- The driver and passives share the same temperature each step; passives simply track the driver’s environment without feeding back—so their trajectories can be very similar.
+- The driver and passives share the same temperature each step; passives simply track the driver’s environment without feeding back, plus they are doing the exact same moran process — so their trajectories can be very similar.
-- At constant 30 °C, there’s minimal pressure toward high GFP and lower switching, so GFP stays low.
+- At constant 30 °C, there’s minimal switching of GFP levels, and the generation time is minimal, so GFP stays low.

 ### Why experiments can differ
 Real systems often deviate from strict Moran assumptions and include biophysical effects not modeled here: